Orkhon Valley & Eight Lakes Region · Mongolia

 Four days on horseback through Mongolia's stunning Eight Lakes region.
 Remote camping under open skies, guided by experienced local horsemen.

 Return to the village for rest, shared meals, and reflection.
-Organized transportation back to the capital city included.
+Organized transportation back to Bat-Ulzii included.

 From Ulaanbaatar, take a public bus to Bat-Ulzii, Uvurkhangai — about an 8-hour ride through stunning Mongolian countryside.
 Use the apps below to find the right route and purchase your ticket.